eliaskosunen/scnlib/docs/pages/faq.md

 the way values are scanned is only influenced by the type of the value to be scanned, and the options given in the replacement field (inside the `{}`).
 The context around the replacement field in the format string is not considered.
+It's a deliberate design choice that the format strings are not regular expressions, or can't be used to formulate a regular grammar.

 To scan until a <code>','</code>, one can do:
 `scn::scan<std::string, std::string>("{:[^,]},{}")`.